cory2067/osu-autoref/README.md

 Create a file `config.json`.
 You can copy the template file `config.example.json`.
 You will need to add your username, [IRC password](https://osu.ppy.sh/p/irc), and osu!
 [API key](https://osu.ppy.sh/p/api).

 ### pool.json
 Load the mappool into this file.
 The format should be self-explanatory from the example pool.
 It requires only the map code (NM2, HR3, DT1, etc) and the ID of the map.
+The bot will infer the mods based on the map code, but you can (optionally) explicitly provide the mod via the "mod" field.

 ### match.json
 Contains the users for your match.
 The first team will be blue, and the second will be red.